USS Reprisal (1776): Cruise around Ireland, April-June 1777

 In April 1777 Reprisal was joined by the Continental vessels (16 guns), and (10 guns), these three vessels constituting a squadron under the command of Wickes.
 The American Commissioners in Paris sent the squadron on a cruise along the shores of the British Isles, where Wickes had planned an attack on the Irish linen merchant fleet.

 Leaving Saint-Nazaire on May 28, 1777, they entered the Irish Sea by way of the North Channel, and cruised clockwise around the coast of Ireland.
 On June 19, they took their first prizes—two brigs and two sloops.
 During the following week, they cruised in the Irish Sea and made 14 additional captures, comprising two ships, seven brigs and five other vessels.
-Of these 18 prizes, eight were sent into port, three were released, and seven sunk, three of them within sight of the enemy's ports.
+Of these 18 prizes, eight were sent into port, three were released, and seven sunk, three of them within sight of Irish ports.

 Having created serious turmoil in the British shipping industry, Reprisal returned to Saint-Malo, France at the end of June to face a diplomatic crisis.
-Lord Stormont increased British pressure upon France to remain publicly neutral, accusing the French of having aided and abetted American privateering, and threatening war unless the American ships were expelled.
-In the interest of avoiding British hostilities, the French authorities detained Wickes and sequestered Reprisal and her companions until mid-September 1777, during which time the three vessels were refitted.
+Lord Stormont increased his pressure on France to remain neutral, accusing the French of having aided and abetted the American ships, and threatening war unless they were expelled from French-controlled ports.
+To avoid war with Britain, French authorities detained Wickes and sequestered Reprisal and her companions until mid-September 1777, during which time the three vessels were refitted.
 The detention was lifted after Wickes assured the French that he would return to America.
 The Dolphin attempted to remain in Nantes under French colors, but she was seized by the authorities.